 Now that we know who they are, we can talk about how they teamed up with Monster Cable in 2007 to make their first pair of headphones.
 Which led to the first pair of Monster Beats by Dr. Dre Studio headphones a year later in 2008.
 And no I’m not making that up.
 This was before the days of Sound Guys so I’ll have to link you to the CNET article where they literally called it “The Monster Beats by Dr. Dre” in their full review.
 Oh yeah, and the price tag was only $350.
 Super affordable (not).

 Now we fast forward a bit to 2011.
-Beats is a household name making tons of money thanks to a great marketing department that spent tons of money on product placement.
-Like these diamond studded headphones worn by Lil’ Wayne.
-It’s at this time that HTC buys a majority 50.1% of the company for $309 million.
+Beats was a household name making tons of money thanks to a great marketing department that spent tons of money on product placement, for example with diamond studded headphones worn by Lil’ Wayne.
+It was at this time that HTC bought a majority 50.1% of the company for $309 million.

 You know, like someone buying a majority of the company.
 How convenient that HTC purchased 50.1% of the company, right?
 They were then able to end their licensing agreement with Monster Cables before Jimmy and Dre bought back 25% of the company, effectively regaining ownership.
 Monster says this entire period was a sham to get them out of the picture and tried to sue based on this time period.
 They did eventually lose the case as a judge said that technically Beats did nothing wrong.

-And maybe they didn’t but conspiracy theory me thinks the lesson here is don’t get in the way of Iovine and Dr. Dre or you may end up missing out millions when the company gets bought by Apple.
+And maybe they didn’t, but the conspiracy theorist in me thinks the lesson here is to not get in the way of Iovine and Dr. Dre or you may end up missing out millions when the company gets bought by Apple.
 Which brings us back to 2012.

 Beats Music & Apple